kalifadan/ProtLigand/README.md

 [here](https://drive.google.com/drive/folders/11dNGqPYfLE3M-Mbh4U7IQpuHxJpuRr4g?usp=sharing).
 Once downloaded, the datasets need to be decompressed and placed in the `LMDB` folder for supervised fine-tuning.

+### Fair evaluation
+For each benchmark task, to ensure fair and rigorous evaluation, any sequence in the pretraining set exhibiting >30% Needleman-Wunsch (NW) similarity to a test sequence is removed prior to training.

 ## Training ProtLigand